teja-1403/teja-1403/README.md

 </p>

 ---
-### About Me :)
+### About me :)

-- I'm Sai Teja, currently pursuing Bachelors's in Computer Science & Engineering 🎓 at Vellore Institute of Technology, Amaravati. 🏛
+- I'm Sai Teja, currently pursuing B.Tech 4th year in Computer Science & Engineering 🎓 at VIT AP University. 🏛

 - I'm passionate to learn new technology, concepts and implement new ideas!
  Eager to learn!
  Creative and Problem Solving mindset!

 - I love to explore new technologies and use them to solve real-life problems 🤖.
-Currently strengthing my Data Structures and Algorithm skills 👨‍🔬 as well .
+Currently strengthing my Data Science and DSA skills as well. 👨‍🔬

 - I thoroughly enjoy tackling problems and coming up with novel ideas.
 Consider self confidence and dedication as my strengths.

 ---
 <img align="right" src="https://user-images.githubusercontent.com/507615/90595977-95e70e80-e220-11ea-864a-6a61adaff212.png" width="350">

 ### Some more Information about me:
-🛠 I’m currently working with Python and Java 💻
+🛠 I’m currently working with Python and Java. 💻

 👨🏻‍💻 I’m currently learning  Machine learning, Deep Learning and much interested in Data Science. 🤙